Gene Marshall-Piedra Blanca Trail Restoration

 How It’s Going….

-LPFA has worked this trail end to end many times, but due to the quick growth rate of chaparral, many sections need to be completely re-brushed every 2-5 years!
-Our most recent effort began in spring 2023 following an incredibly wet winter, which included two massive atmospheric river events in January that caused widespread damage to roads and trails across the forest.
+LPFA has worked sections of this trail many times, including a Working Vacation at Beartrap Camp in 2020.
+Our most recent effort began in spring 2023 following an incredibly wet winter, which included two massive atmospheric river events that caused widespread damage to roads and trails across the forest.
 Between the Piedra Blanca Trailhead and Pine Mountain Lodge Camp, there were 4 large, unstable slides that would be unsafe to cross for many hikers, as well as numerous blown out and rutted sections of tread caused by the intense, locally-heavy rainfall.
-LPFA led a car camping volunteer Working Vacation at the trailhead to brush and clear these slides over the course of 5 days in May 2023.
-This trip focused on restoring the rutted sections of tread, clearing the impassable slides, and brushing the trail from the trailhead until the north side of the Piedra Blanca Rock Formation.
-At the end of the trip, we had brushed 2 miles of trail, restored 4 slides and spot-brushed for another 1.2 miles, reaching the creek crossing after Twin Forks Camp.
-And all of that done by volunteers in the 90 degree heat…. wooo!
+LPFA led a Volunteer Working Vacation at the trailhead to brush and clear these slides over the course of 5 days in May 2023.

-Before and after on the brushy upper stretches of the Piedra Blanca Trail
+Enter the gauntlet!
+The start of the infamous Whitethorn section before it was worked (above).
+Before and after on the brushy upper stretches of the Piedra Blanca Trail (below).

 PROPOSED FUTURE WORK: